 Kittanning in Armstrong County, Pennsylvania — The American Northeast (Mid-Atlantic)

-Erected 1926 by Pennsylvania Historical Commission and The Armstrong County Historical Society.
+Erected 1982 by Pennsylvania Historical and Museum Commission.

 Location.
-40° 48.813′ N, 79° 31.276′ W. Marker is in Kittanning, Pennsylvania, in Armstrong County.
-Marker is at the intersection of Market Street (U.S. 422) and Water Street, on the right when traveling west on Market Street.
+40° 48.962′ N, 79° 30.982′ W. Marker is in Kittanning, Pennsylvania, in Armstrong County.
+Marker can be reached from Market Street.
+Located to right of steps to entrance of Armstrong County Courthouse.
 Touch for map.
-Located on east side of bridge, plaque is mounted to a boulder at the Market Street entrance to Kittanning Riverfront Park.
 Marker is in this post office area: Kittanning PA 16201, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on November 5, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.
-This page has been viewed 444 times since then.
-Photos: 1, 2, 3. submitted on November 5, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.
+This page was last revised on June 2, 2022.
+It was originally submitted on September 25, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.
+This page has been viewed 473 times since then and 55 times this year.
+Photos: 1, 2. submitted on September 25, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.